Links to Answers to Atheists, Theological Liberals and Other Bible Critics

 Topics include:

-If you're experiencing depression or stress at the moment, for whatever reason, it also might be best not to look at these links now, since you may find it difficult to concentrate on the details of the in-depth articles linked to here, which is just a common symptom of depression and stress, and some contain material you may find especially upsetting if you're a bit upset to begin with.
-You could visit our self-help material first if you like, which covers depression, life-damaging worry, panic attacks, phobias and OCD, marriage problems, bullying and teasing, grief and other things: Free Self-Help to Recover From Some Life-Damaging Problems.
+If you're experiencing depression or stress at the moment, for whatever reason, it might be best not to follow these links now, since you may find it difficult to concentrate on the details of the in-depth articles linked to here, which would just be a common symptom of depression and stress; and some of them contain material you may find especially upsetting if you're a bit upset to begin with.
+You could visit our self-help material first if you like, which covers depression, life-damaging worry, panic attacks, phobias and OCD, marriage problems, bullying and teasing, eating disorders and self-harm, addictions, grief, raising difficult teenagers and toddlers, looking after someone with dementia, and other things: Free Self-Help to Recover From or Cope With Some Problems.

 Links to articles on other websites open in new windows, while links to pages on this site open in the same one.